ocaml/RFCs/rfcs/forward_type_definitions.md

 exposing one type, perhaps in an abstract or private from (together with functions operating on that type).

-This RFC attempts to propose a pragmatic word-around for this situation, taking inspiration from the widely used work-around for the similar problem in the core language (references to implement forward references to functions across compiltation units).
+This RFC attempts to propose a pragmatic work-around for this situation, taking inspiration from the widely used work-around for the similar problem in the core language (references to implement forward references to functions across compiltation units).